fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ---

 Let's get started by importing a corpus of autocratic constitutions.
-In particular, this constitutions corpus includes several one-party regimes from postcolonial Africa.
+In particular, this corpus includes constitutions for postcolonial African one-party regimes.

 ```python